pramnora/bash/README.md

 [CTL]+[L] - Clears the terminal screen
 alias cls="clear" - Allows you to use the Windows MS DOS Prompt command: CLS, to clear the terminal screen
 It is recommended that you store all of your aliases inside of a file called: .bash_aliases
-Files which start with a period dot:(.) are not shown inside of a nomral directory listing using: ls, command
+Files which start with a period dot:(.) are not shown inside of a normal directory listing using: ls, command; instead, use: ls -al

 nano .bashrc - opens nano editor; and, lists the main 'editable' bash resource file

+sudo apt-get update
+sudo apt-get dist-update
+...these are the two commands you would run, regularly, in order to keep your Linux distribution packages totally up to date.

+sudo apt-get matchstick-keyboard - allows you to install a virtual keyboard; it appears inside of your Accessories folder once you reboot the machine...
+sudo reboot now